liangcj/AcerC720CrunchBang/README.md

 ---
 CrunchBang Waldorf uses a fairly old kernel (3.2) so we need to update the kernel, and then run a patching script.

 **UPDATE (2014 July 7):** Many users have had issues with this step, largely since previous versions of this guide recommended using `sudo apt-get dist-upgrade` with the `jessie` repos, which will upgrade your kernel to whichever one is currently in the Debian Testing release.
 However, sometimes a kernel that is "too new" may break compatibility with the touchpad.
-Since the 3.12 kernel is confirmed to work with the touchpad, I recommend just upgrading to that one via backports, rather than risk having incompatibilities with whichever the latest Wheezy kernel is.
+Since the 3.12 kernel is confirmed to work with the touchpad, I recommend just upgrading to that one via backports, rather than risk having incompatibilities with whichever the latest jessie kernel is.

 Below are the steps I recommend.